Professional Orientation (Fundamentals) (11507.2)

 ePortfolio: preparation time of 30 hours

-Whilst attendance at lectures and workshops does not form a component of the mark for this unit, lecture and workshop activities are very focused towards assessments for this unit and your professional field.
+Whilst attendance at lectures and workshops does not form a component of the mark for this unit, lecture, tutorial and workshop activities are very focused towards assessments for this unit and your professional field.
 Therefore, attendance is expected.
-Your particpation in both class, online and any out-of-class activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
+Your particpation in classe and any out-of-class activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation will severely jeopardise your ability to pass the assessment items, and students who do not attend classes tend to fail the unit.

 Required IT skills